hbctraining/variant_analysis/lessons/file_formats_reference.md

 ##### FLAG

 The bit-wise flags that SAM files use are very helpful for giving the user a rough understanding of the read.
-Details such as whether the read is paired, has an alignment to the provided reference sequence or is a PCR duplicate can all be encoded into the FLAG.
+Details such as whether the read is paired, has an alignment to the provided reference sequence, or is a PCR duplicate can all be encoded into the FLAG.

 The simplest way to consider a unique flag is that it is the sum of many bit-wise toggles.
 The table below tries to illustrate this concept.